 Peripheral blood stem cell donation

 The risks of this type of stem cell donation are minimal.
-Before the donation, you'll get injections of a medicine that increases the number of stem cells in your blood.
-This medicine can cause side effects, such as bone pain, muscle aches, headache, fatigue, nausea and vomiting.
-These usually disappear within a couple of days after you stop the injections.
-You can take a pain reliever for the discomfort.
-If that doesn't help, your doctor can prescribe another pain medicine for you.
+The injection that increases the number of stem cells in the blood can cause side effects, such as bone pain, muscle aches, headache, fatigue, nausea and vomiting.

 How you prepare

-If you want to donate stem cells, you can talk to your doctor or contact the National Marrow Donor Program, a federally funded nonprofit organization that keeps a database of volunteers who are willing to donate.
+If you want to donate stem cells, talk to your health care provider or contact the National Marrow Donor Program.
+This is a federally funded nonprofit organization that keeps a database of people willing to donate.

 What you can expect